 The goals of this initiative are to increase teaching of international knowledge and skills in P–12 classrooms by stimulating state policy actions and program initiatives to enable expanded investments in international education and develop professional capacity to teach about the world.

-In addition to funding, Longview has partnered with the Asia Society to create the States Network on International Education in the Schools that brings together state leaders to share strategies and promising policy and program innovations to build the global knowledge, skills, and dispositions of young people.
+In addition to funding, Longview has partnered with the Asia Society to create the State and District Network on International Education in the Schools that brings together state leaders to share strategies and promising policy and program innovations to build the global knowledge, skills, and dispositions of young people.
 The network has contributed to significant recent growth in the field.

 - Attention to international education is increasing at the policy level.
 Over a dozen states have passed legislation in support of global knowledge and skills and many others have introduced such legislation.

 - Promising curriculum and program developments are supporting the growing interest in building young people’s global competence.
 Global knowledge and skills are now included in state standards or graduation requirements in more than 11 states.
 Most states in the network are offering professional development for teachers.
 Other states are adding global distinctions to diplomas and seals of bi–literacy.
 There has been an explosion in Mandarin language instruction, a growing interest in offering Arabic and other less commonly taught languages, and an expanded attention to and investment in world language instruction in the early grades.